 Students with questions concerning any of the information above or regarding graduation eligibility should contact Graduation at (217) 206-7730 or email@example.com.

 All requirements must be completed in order for a student to receive a degree or a certificate.
 Students should refer to the online catalog for a complete listing of degree/certificate requirements.
 Degrees/certificates are awarded three times per year, at the end of the spring, summer, and fall semesters.
 All requirements must be completed by the end of the semester in which the student plans to graduate.
 Students who do not complete all requirements by the end of the semester selected via the graduation application must wait to receive their degree/certificate until the end of a subsequent semester during which all requirements are met.

-Students preparing to apply for graduation at the University of Illinois at Springfield should review their degree audit in consultation with their advisor using the online Degree Audit Reporting System (DARS)
+Students preparing to apply for graduation at the University of Illinois Springfield should review their degree audit report in consultation with their advisor using the online degree audit system.